-Windows 10 now offers some new settings in the Settings app.
-This Settings app comes with a new option called Troubleshoot, which has some one-click solution to fix various problems related to your computer.
-Previously, one could access them via the Control Panel or download them fro the Microsoft website.
-However, Microsoft is now providing quite same functionality within the Windows 10 Settings app.
-So let us see how to access and use the Troubleshooters page in Windows 10 Settings to solve any problem.
+Windows 11/10 offers some new settings in the Settings app.
+This Settings app comes with a new option called Troubleshoot, which has some one-click solutions to fix various problems related to your computer.
+Previously, one could access them via the Control Panel or download them from the Microsoft website.
+However, Microsoft is now providing quite the same functionality within the Windows Settings app.
+So let us see how to access and use the Troubleshooters page in Windows 11/10 Settings to solve any problem.

 From this page you can easily access and run the following Windows Troubleshooters: